OpenZeppelin/openzeppelin-contracts/RELEASING.md

 git pull upstream
 ```

+Before starting the release process, make one final commit to CHANGELOG.md, including the date of the release.

 Change the version string in `package.json`, `package-lock.json` and `ethpm.json` removing the "-rc.R" suffix.
 Commit these changes and tag the commit as `vX.Y.Z`.

 ```